 6. Holidays can be rescheduled.
 Yes, my children and I have missed a lot of holidays with my husband.
 Birthdays, anniversaries, Christmas, Father’s Day– you name it, and he has missed it because of deployments or training.
 And of course those holidays are a little lonely and depressing.
 However, we have learned that the calendar dates don’t matter.
 The time we have together is always a celebration.
 So yes, we have celebrated Christmas in February and Father’s Day in September.
 And they were fun.
 All that mattered was that we were together.

 7. The kids will be okay.
 Oy, the kids.
-We have four now, ages 9, 7, 5, and 3.
+We have five now, ages 12, 10, 9, 6, and almost 1.
 You can spend an entire military career worrying about your military kids and how you are scarring them for life.
-After doing that for the first year or so, I gave upon worrying and instead decided to focus on the positive.
+After doing that for the first year or so, I gave up on worrying and instead decided to focus on the positive.
 During deployments, I make sure to spend quality time with my kids– we go to the park, have dinner with friends, and take trips together.
 They talk openly about how hard it is to change schools… but they have also admitted that they feel really strong and confident when they get to stay at the same school, because they know how much easier it will be.
 Our kids will be unique.
 They have lived in foreign countries and cultures.
 But because my husband and I surround them with love and patience, I know that they are going to become strong and amazing adults.
 Don’t worry about your kids.
 Just do your best and love them.
 That’s all you really can do!

 “Don’t worry about your military kids.
 Just do your best and love them.” ~The Seasoned Spouse